Giving to charity is great, not just for the recipients but for the givers, too.

 One of the hardest problems in philanthropy is deciding how much to donate.

-There are some people who argue the correct answer, unless you’re near the end of your life, is nothing: you should, on this view, not give to charity during your career, and instead save as much of your money as possible and donate it when you die (my colleague Kelsey Piper explains why this is probably not a good approach).
+There are some people who argue the correct answer, unless you’re near the end of your life, is nothing: you should, in this view, not give to charity during your career, and instead save as much of your money as possible and donate it when you die.

 Another approach is to “earn to give”: take a high-paying job, typically in finance or tech, and give away a huge share of your earnings, like 40 to 50 percent.

 I wrote about people who do this back in 2013, and I know that many of the people I profiled still earn-to-give; for them, at least, this is a sustainable option.
+The entrepreneur Sam Bankman-Fried even earned-to-give his way into becoming a billionaire.
 It’s a really good career option if you like working in finance and tech, but frankly it’s not the best option for most people, and there are a lot of amazing jobs — in scientific research, in the private sector, in direct charity or nonprofit or government work — where the typical person can do more good than they could by using their career as a mechanism through which to generate donation money.

 Even if 10 percent is too much for you, though, don’t despair.
 Giving $1 is better than giving $0.
 Perhaps the most important thing is to just get into the groove of donating, to make it a habit.
 I use direct deposit on my paychecks to make most of my charitable contributions, just so it’s extremely automatic and hard for me to avoid doing.
 Going from not giving to giving a little, regularly, is a huge positive step.